UKPLab/AdaSent/README.md

     ```

 ## Train AdaSent
-### An Example
-The script [`example.sh`](example.sh) provides an example to train domain-adapted sentence embeddings and use them for few-shot classification with AdaSent, including three part of training: DAPT, SEPT and SetFit.
-The classification task in the example is [`mteb/amazon_massive_scenario`](https://huggingface.co/datasets/mteb/amazon_massive_scenario).
+AdaSent consists of three part of training: DAPT, SEPT and SetFit.
+The following provides explanations for each of them.

+An example script including all three parts can be found [here](example.sh).
 The script should be run from the project root.

+### Data Preparation

-To train AdaSent, you need to prepare（1）a `.txt` file containing unlabeled examples (one example per line) for DAPT, (2) a `.csv` file with labeled training data and a `.csv` file with evaluation data for the few-shot classification task, and fill in the paths in the script.
+To train AdaSent, you need to prepare
+- A `.txt` file containing unlabeled examples (one example per line) for DAPT
+- A `.csv` file with labeled training data and a `.csv` file with evaluation data for the few-shot classification task, and fill in the paths in the script.

-For the example task, you can create these data files with the following code:
+Take the task [`mteb/amazon_massive_scenario`](https://huggingface.co/datasets/mteb/amazon_massive_scenario) for example, you can create these data files with the following code:
 ```python
 import pandas as pd
 from datasets import load_dataset